dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

   ![Example screenshot of the Company Portal device page, showing the Lookout for Work warning banner.](./media/CP-lookout-virus-banner-1808.png)

 Select the warning banner that appears below the affected device.
-SandBlast Mobile Protect will open and instruct you how to eliminate the threat.
+You will be instructed to open SandBlast Mobile Protect to eliminate the threat.

 ## Troubleshoot an app threat